Health & Wellness

-The answer is: If your pup eats a little birdseed, they’ll likely be OK, Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, says.
+The answer is: If your pup eats a little birdseed, they’ll likely be OK, Dr. Aliya McCullough, Fetch’s on-staff veterinarian, says.
 However, there are some things to be cautious about if your dog eats too much of this bird snack.

 Is birdseed bad for dogs?